quarklang/QUARK/docs/LRM-v2.md

 ```

 The built-in `len` function returns an `int` representing the length of the array.

+Membership may be tested using the keyword `in`.

 ####void
 Void is a type for a function that returns normally, but does not provide a result value to the caller.